CDRT/mk_blog/docs/posts/intune_bios_password.md

 ## Preparing the Password File

 First, download and extract the Think Bios Config Tool, which can be found [here](https://docs.lenovocdrt.com/guides/tbct/tbct_top).

+!!! note
+    Ensure version 1.41 or higher of the tool is used

 Launch the tool as Admin and tick the box beside **Supervisor password set on the target machine**.
 This will unlock additional options.

 ![TBCT](https://cdrt.github.io/mk_blog/img/2024/intune_bios_password/image1.jpg)